ukwa/katacoda-scenarios/webarchive-discovery-introduction/step4.md

-The `webarchive-indexer` is a Java application based largely around [Apache Tika](https://tika.apache.org/) but with a number of extensions for handling web archive content.
+The `warc-indexer` is a Java application based largely around [Apache Tika](https://tika.apache.org/) but with a number of extensions for handling web archive content.

 You can run it using this command, which will show the command-line options supported by the tool: